US signals intelligence in the Cold War: 1980s Cold War SIGINT

 Roughly from the late 1980s on, there was cooperation between the US and the PRC in collecting SIGINT of mutual interest, principally against the Soviet Union.
 It is believed that the Qitai and Korla sites, in Xinjiang (Sinkiang) are operated jointly by the Chinese and the US CIA Office of SIGINT Operations against Soviet missile tests and space launches, but their current status is uncertain.

 Spruance-class destroyers sailed on collection missions in the Black Sea, Baltic Sea, and off the coast of Libya, a Soviet client.

+Boeing RC-135 "Rivet Joint" aircraft carried out signals intelligence missions under the nickname "Burning Wind."
+They flew from bases including Offutt AFB, Nebraska, where the 55th Strategic Reconnaissance Wing was homebased; Eielson AFB, Alaska; Howard AB, Panama; Hellenikon Air Base, Greece; Kadena Air Base, Okinawa, Japan; and RAF Mildenhall, Suffolk, and RAF Upper Heyford, Oxfordshire, in the United Kingdom.

 1980s Middle East SIGINT

-UN peacekeepers deployed to Beirut in 1983, with US 1st Battalion 8th Marines, which lost 241 men, in the bombing that also killed 58 French paratroopers of 3rd Company of the 6th Parachute Infantry Regiment.
+AFter extensive negotiations, the Multinational Force in Lebanon was deployed to Beirut in 1983.
+It consisted of separate U.S.; French; and British contingents.
+The 1st Battalion, 8th Marines, lost 241 men in the 1983 Beirut barracks bombings that also killed 58 French paratroopers of 3rd Company of the 6th Parachute Infantry Regiment.

 SIGINT teams were attached to the Marine force there.
 Unfortunately, SIGINT had little role to play in the force protection problem.

 Western hostages were a major concern to the US and UK.
 The US approach was the Iran-Contra Affair arms-for-hostages swap.
 Urban wrote SIS learned about the plan, although the UK had not been officially told about it.
 The British did not discuss their information, learned from a HUMINT source, with the US, according to one British officer "All we could do was tuck it away in a box, we couldn't have discussed it with them.
 This was UK Eyes Alpha, after all!"
 Britain may later have gotten information from the US, which, according to Andy McNab. had prepared a rescue mission by the Special Air Service.
 Troops deployed to the Middle East, including a team in Beirut, but the mission was called off.